thin-edge/tedge-management-ui/README.md

 # Cumulocity thin-edge.io Management

-This project adds a configuration ui to thin-edge.io.
+This project adds an configuration ui to thin-edge.io.
 It enables you to use thin-edge.io with an easy-to-use docker based deployment and no code commissioning process.
 This helps to setup and monitor the edge using a web-ui:
 * web-ui, for easy setup of the thin-edge.io
 * simple line chart to view streamed data and to view historical data
 * component to store measurements locally in a mongo db
 * run analytics scripts on the edge (Node-Red)

 # Content
 - [Content](#content)
 - [Solution components](#solution-components)
 - [Build thin-edge.io binaries and run solution](#build-thin-edgeio-binaries-and-run-solution)